-Powered by .id - the population experts for Mount Barker District Council
+Powered by .id (informed decisions) for Mount Barker District Council

 The District Council of Mount Barker is located between 25 and 40 kilometres south-east of Adelaide, and is separated from the state capital by the Mount Lofty Ranges.
 The area is semi-rural in nature, and its settlement pattern consists of a cluster of towns – focussed on Mount Barker but also including the nearby settlements of Littlehampton and Nairne – as well as the smaller townships of Meadows and Macclesfield in the south, and Hahndorf in the north.
 The remainder of the District Council consists of rural areas and smaller localities.
 Proximity to Adelaide means that the rural areas are under increasing pressure for lifestyle properties, though there are still farming and grazing activities undertaken.